Neloy-Barman/OSCC-Detection-XAI/README.md

 # **XAI BASED OSCC DETECTION SYSTEM**
-## [N.B:- In anticipation of publishing our paper, we have maintained confidentiality of our codes until the time of publication.]
+## [N.B:- In anticipation of publishing our paper, we have maintained confidentiality of our codes and other things until the time of publication.]
 ### Training approaches used:-
 * **Fine-tuning**
 * **Cost-Sensitive approach**